-Property, Plant & Equipment - net - P427M consists of buildings, machinery and equipment, transportation equipment, leasehold improvements, office furniture and equipment, right-of-use assets, and construction in progress.
+Property, Plant & Equipment - net - P663.81M consists of buildings, machinery and equipment, transportation equipment, to shipping and delivery during the period.

-Accounts payable and Accrued exp. - P145M includes liabilities due to various suppliers and expenses accrued during the period.

-- d.
-There are no changes in estimates of amounts reported in the prior interim period or prior financial year that have a material effect in the current interim period. - e.
+Accounts payable and Accrued exp. - P217.09M includes accruals made for imported materials and expenses related d.
+There are no changes in estimates of amounts reported in the prior interim period or prior financial year that have a material effect in the current interim period.

+- e.
 There is no segment revenue and segment result to be reported.
 The Company is primarily engaged in its continuing core business operations of manufacturing and selling chemicals. - f.
-There are no known trends, contingency or event that have material impact on liquidity and affecting the current interim period.
+On the known trends, contingency or event that may have material impact on liquidity and affecting the current interim period, interim business operation is affected by the Covid-19 Pandemic and declaration of various forms of Community Quarantine within the Philippines.
+Although the Company's performance may remain parallel to the country's overall economic standing, the Company does not expect any liquidity problems and is not in default of any financial obligations.

-SEC Form 17-Q (MVC 1st Qtr.
-2020) g.
-The financial instruments of the Company as of March 31, 2020 are limited to loans and receivables which includes cash in bank and cash equivalents, short-term investments, trade and other receivables, and security and rental deposits, financial assets designated at fair value through other comprehensive income consisting of quoted and unquoted equity instruments, and other liabilities comprised of trade and other payables, and customer deposits.
+Page 7 SEC Form 17-Q (MVC 1st Qtr.
+2023)

+g.
+The financial instruments of the Company as of March 31, 2023 are limited to loans and receivables which includes cash in bank and cash equivalents, loan receivable, trade and other receivables, and security and rental deposits, financial assets designated at fair value through other comprehensive income consisting of quoted and unquoted equity instruments, and other liabilities comprised of trade and other payables, and customer deposits.